equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-Alternative 3 – investment in public transport and freight rail improvements
+* Alternative 3 – investment in public transport and freight rail improvements

-x

-Alternative 4 – demand management
+* Alternative 4 – demand management

-x

-Alternative 5 – extension of the M4 as part of WestConnex.
+* Alternative 5 – extension of the M4 as part of WestConnex.

 These alternatives are described below.